rockharbor/encoding-server/README.md

 looks like this:

     ```
-    /Volumes
-      /Media
     /FTP
-          /Messages
       /<campus_short_name>
-              /Output
-              /Source
     ```

-Where `<campus_short_name>` is RHO, RHMV, etc.
+Where `<campus_short_name>` is RHO, RHMV, etc. Once received, they are stored in an Output and Source folder within the campus short name folder within the `STOREPATH` directory, as defined in the `encoding-server` script.

 ## Workflow

 Below is an explaination of the watch/encode/upload process.

 1. The scripts start watching the FTP folders
-2. When a file is detected, it is watched until it is fully uploaded
+2. After the file is uploaded, the FTP server renames it, which triggers the watch
+3. The process scripts are then triggered and find the most recent file
-3. After the upload completes, the file is converted using ffmpeg into a streaming video file as well as an mp3.
+4. The file is then converted using ffmpeg into a streaming video file as well as an mp3.
-4. When the encoding process completes, the source moved into the `Source` folder, and the converted files are moved into the `Output` folder.
+5. When the encoding process completes, the source moved into the `Source` folder, and the converted files are moved into the `Output` folder.
+These folders are explained in the Directory Structure section.
-5. Finally, the two output files are uploaded to WordPress
+6. Finally, the two output files are uploaded to WordPress

 ## Plans